p2-inc/phasetwo-docs/docs/sso/wizards.md

 From the Admin UI, go to the **Clients** section of the Realm you are trying to add an identity provider.
 In the `idp-wizard` client, click on the link in the **Home URL** column.
 This will open a separate browser window and launch the wizard as your admin user.

 Once you have configured and completed a wizard, you can close the window.
 Back in the Admin UI, you can select the **Identity providers** section in order to check that it was setup properly and view the data.

+### Launching the wizards for an Organization

+For information on how to launch the wizards for an organization, please see the [IdP Wizard documentation](/organizations/idp-wizard).